How to Set Up a Meta (Facebook) Pixel

 • Showing the best-performing ad creative more often

-If you really want to hand over the reins, opt in to “detailed targeting expansion” and Facebook will target users outside of your chosen audience if there’s opportunity to achieve conversions at a lower cost.
+If you really want to hand over the reins, opt in to “Advantage+ targeting” and Meta will target users outside of your chosen audience if there’s opportunity to achieve conversions at a lower cost.

 Target High-Value Audiences